AxeWP/wp-graphql-gravity-forms/README.md

     dateFilters: {
       startDate: "2019-09-22 02:26:23",
       endDate: "2019-10-25 02:26:23"
-    }
-    fieldFiltersMode: "all",
+    }, fieldFiltersMode: "all",
     fieldFilters: [
       # Find entries created by user ID 1.
       {
         key: "created_by",
         intValues: [1],
         operator: "in"
-      }
+      },
-      # Find entries with "somevalue" as the value
+      # Find entries where field 5 has a value of "somevalue"
-      # for the field with an ID 5.
       {
         key: "5",
         stringValues: ["somevalue"],
         operator: "in"
       }
     ]
   }) {
     nodes {